csn3rd/CodingHubLaborDay2020/README.md

 # CodingHubLaborDay2020
 My code for The Coding Hub's Labor Day 2020 Contest.
-I placed 3rd out of 57 competitors.
+I tied for 1st (placed 3rd by time) out of 57 competitors.

 ## A. Binary Substring
 Solution: Count number of zeroes in O(*n*) and then calculate total number of pairings (equivalent to combination of number of zeroes choose 2) in O(1).\